jasonacox/Powerwall-Dashboard/.github/ISSUE_TEMPLATE/bug-report.md

 name: Bug Report
 about: Create a report to help us improve the Dashboard
 title: ''
-labels: bug
+labels: ''
 assignees: ''

 ---

-**Describe the bug**
+**Problem**
-A clear and concise description of what the bug is.
+A clear and concise description of the problem or bug.

 **To Reproduce**
 Please paste a screenshot or steps to reproduce the behavior: